richardsheridan/magic-afm/README.rst

 without any offsets/shifts.
 This view provides a quick qualitative check on a force curve.

 The "Force curve display" can be toggled between spatial (d vs z) temporal (d vs t) and natural (f vs δ) units.
+"Select data source" appears if we detect that the file contains Trace and or Retrace data, so you can select which curves to display and fit .
 The "Preprocessing" parameters are read from the data file metadata but can be adjusted on the fly, updating the display immediately.
 "Deflection Sens." refers to the calibration factor that multiplies the static vertical photodetector signal to obtain the cantilever deflection in nm (sometimes called InvOLS.)
 "Spring Constant" refers to the static cantilever spring constant measured at the position of the probe tip.
+"Sync Distance" is only available when dealing with QNM data, and corrects the position of the peak force with respect to time and z postion.

 Fitting Data
 ^^^^^^^^^^^^